Claude Haiku 4.5

 Overview

-Claude Haiku 4.5 is the speed-and-efficiency tier in the Claude family for high-throughput workloads.
-It is useful for teams optimizing latency and cost while retaining stronger quality than bare-minimum baseline models.
+Claude Haiku 4.5 is Anthropic’s current small-model route for high-throughput workloads.
+Anthropic’s current model page describes it as the fastest and most cost-efficient Claude model, useful for teams optimizing latency and cost while retaining stronger quality than bare-minimum baseline models.

 Capabilities